BrendaMichelle/js-dom-mini-challenge/README.md

 **YOUR NOTES**
 ```
+Created all the elements and then updated each one with a foreach loop and appended together.
 ```

 **NOTE**: The `data-id` attribute is a custom property known as a "dataset attribute".
 They're useful for adding additional data to the DOM that doesn't have any effect on CSS of what the user sees - they're purely meant as tools for Javascript developers.
 We'll use this `data-id` attribute in the next deliverable.